-If you ask around, most people will tell you that you really need to rent a car when you visit Jeju.
-And they’re not wrong… for some travelers.
+Most people will tell you that you need to rent a car to see Jeju properly.
+And for some travelers, that’s true.

-✨This post is a follow-up to my guide on how to visit Jeju without a car.
-If you’re just starting to plan your trip, especially where to stay, I recommend starting there first.
+✨ This post is a follow-up to my guide on Jeju Island Travel Guide: Top Things to See, Do and Experience If you’re just starting to plan your trip, especially where to stay, I recommend starting there first.
 This post dives specifically into using the bus system once you’re on the island.

 Types of Buses on Jeju Island